-Homeschool planning is obviously a big deal for a lot of moms because everyone has an opinion (and blog post) about how it should be done.
-I confess I am much more of a go with the flow type homeschooler overall.
-So I’m not going to offer up some detailed step-by-step guide.
-I could, but I’m not going to.
+Homeschool planning is obviously a big deal for moms because everyone has an opinion (and blog post) about how it should be done.
+I confess that as a relaxed homeschooler I am much more of a go-with-the-flow type homeschooler overall so my planning looks a bit different.
+I do, however, have something very valuable for you before you plan your homeschool year.

 This is part of my 10 Days of Homeschool Encouragement series.